jessepav/lacygoill-wiki-backup/ranger.md

 If you're familiar with `mc` ([Midnight Commander][11]) the first thing you may notice is the lack of the second panel for the file navigation.
-It may seem like a limitation but in most cases people use only one panel at a time. `ranger` allows you to create new tabs (like in a web browser) and switch between them with either `Alt-number` or `Tab`.
+It may seem like a limitation but in most cases people use only one panel at a time. `ranger` lets you create new tabs (like in a web browser) and switch between them with either `Alt-number` or `Tab`.
 If you open just two tabs, `ranger's` tabs effectively behave just like `mc's` panels.
 And you can even open more if such need arises.